LLP vs LLC: Everything You Need to Know

 What is The Difference Between an LLC and an LLP?

 Looking at an LLP vs. LLC, both mix facets of a company and a partnership.
-The differences between a Limited Liability Corporation, also known as an LLC, and a Limited Liability Partnership, also known as an LLP, include how the members or companions purchase in, promote out, and add or remove members or partners.
-One other distinction is what portion of management or voting share each member or associate is given.
+The differences between a Limited Liability Corporation, also known as an LLC, and a Limited Liability Partnership, also known as an LLP, include how the members or partners purchase in, promote out, and add or remove members or partners.
+One other distinction is what portion of management or voting share each member or partner is given.

 Forming an LLP vs. Forming an LLC

 However, not every company can become an LLC.
 For example, banks or insurance companies cannot be formed under an LLC.
-There are also certain state-level regulations that prohibit some professional service industries from forming LLCs like doctors, accountants, or attorneys for instance.
+There are also certain state-level regulations that prohibit some professional service industries from forming LLCs like doctors, accountants, or attorneys, for instance.
 In those instances, the professional service providers can form a variation of the LLC known as a PLLC or a professional limited liability company.
 The only state that prohibits this is California.

 An LLP is a common partnership with at least two owners, known as partners in the government’s eyes.
-An LLP is combination of a company and partnership, wherein the partners are afforded limited personal liability in the venture.
+An LLP is a combination of a company and partnership, wherein the partners are afforded limited personal liability in the venture.

 One of the main differences between LLC and LLP is that an LLP requires one person, a partner, to be personally liable for the partnership.
 Silent partners and angel investors can stay protected as long as they do not take over a management role.